NottherealIllest/go-server-basic/readme.md

 # go-server-basic

- go-lang server with template cache, imporoved statemanagment and more to come
+ go-lang server with template cache, routign with chi, simple config file, middlewares and sessions.